NREL/SOEP-QSS/README.md

 * Diagnostic output can be enabled, which includes a line for each quantization-related variable update.

 Run `QSS --help` to see the command line usage.

-Edit QSS.cc to enable or add hard-coded examples.

-You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).